NovaTheMighty/Every-JRPG-Ever/README.md

 # Major Updates
 - As of 12/20/18, the demo has been completed.
 It contains a slightly modified prologue and chapter 1.
 It can be downloaded for free at https://gamejolt.com/games/thatjrpg/383511.
+- 12/27/18: Work has begun on Chapter 2 of EJRPGE.
+Expected release is end of December 2018 / New Year 2019

 # Minor Updates
 - None